 Educational or Training Requirement: A high school diploma is excellent, but some schools offer short courses, typically for six months, to make the applicant more employable.

-Income: National average income sits at $54,110.
-Working for the government pays around $60,570 while working as a wiring installer, and a contractor earns them about $52,190 per year.
+Annual Income: National average income sits at $60,040.
+Working for the government pays around $63,640 while working as a wiring installer, and a contractor earns about $58,760 per year.

-Job Description: Electrical wiring is not the only structure electricians install and repair; telephone lines, control systems, and even circuits of homes and businesses need the skilled hands of electricians.
+Job Role: Electrical wiring is not the only structure electricians install and repair.
+They also repair telephone lines, control systems, and even circuits of homes and businesses that need the skilled hands of electricians.
+Strict safety protocols must always be in place.
+They also perform routine maintenance.

-Educational or Training Requirement: There are certifications and training for circuitry and standard safety procedures.
+Educational or Training Requirement: Trade jobs in this field require certifications and training for electrical systems, circuitry, and standard safety procedures.
 A lot of current electricians learn on the job, so apprenticeships are very common in the industry.

 Job Description: Carpenters deal not only with wooden structures for homes and buildings; they are trained to build using other materials like fiberglass and plastic.
 A very hands-on job, carpentry sets a unique role in a society where homeownership and structural accuracy matter.